 In summer 2016, the Montenegrin government published an analysis purporting to show that Pljevlja II would be an economic investment.
-However, even a brief examination of the document showed that this is extremely unlikely:
+However, this was extremely unlikely and could only happen:

-If Pljevlja mine manages to reduce production costs from 24.21 EUR/tonne to 17.5 EUR/tonne within the next ten years and
+- If Pljevlja mine manages to reduce production costs from 24.21 EUR/tonne to 17.5 EUR/tonne within a decade and

-If no VAT is paid for the EPC contract,
+- If no VAT was paid for the EPC contract.

-As well as the general unlikelihood of all the above coinciding, there is no real overall need for a new coal plant in Montenegro.
-The future of Montenegro’s largest electricity consumer, the Podgorica Aluminium Factory (KAP) is in question and it seems unlikely to function in the medium-long term, which will make a significant impact on demand.
+As well as the general unlikelihood of all the above coinciding, the need for a new coal plant in Montenegro was never proven.
+The future of Montenegro’s largest electricity consumer, the Podgorica Aluminium Factory (KAP) is uncertain and it seems unlikely to operate in the medium-long term, which will decrease demand.

 Insufficient economic lignite reserves for the lifetime of the plant

 Confronted with this issue, in 2016 EPCG changed its tactic and commissioned Fichtner to come up with a study on how to make the mine deposits economically feasible.
-Fichtner found that the Pljevlja mine would have to reduce production costs from 24.21 EUR/tonne to 17.5 EUR/tonne within the next ten years, and that one of the ways to do this would be by reducing the number of employees from 872 in mid-2016 to somewhere between 520 and 544 by around 2025.
+Fichtner found that the Pljevlja mine would have to reduce production costs from 24.21 EUR/tonne to 17.5 EUR/tonne within a decade, and that one of the ways to do this would be to reduce the number of employees from 872 in mid-2016 to somewhere between 520 and 544 by around 2025.
 It is unclear whether this can be achieved or not.
-In addition, the government is in denial, promising new jobs with Pljevlja II while in reality the number of jobs will shrink, whether it is built or not.
-There is no plan how to carry out this reduction in a socially responsible and inclusive manner.
+So far, no plan has been put forward on how to carry out this reduction in a socially responsible and inclusive manner.

-The environmental situation in Pljevlja will be further worsened
+The environmental situation in Pljevlja would have been further worsened

-As Montenegro plans to join the EU around 2020, all new investments need to be in line with EU standards.
-However Pljevlja already suffers from serious air pollution [Montenegrin language] which is far away from EU ambient air quality standards.
+Pljevlja already suffers from serious air pollution which is far away from EU ambient air quality standards.

 The town is situated in a depression at around 720 m above sea level, and is prone to temperature inversion and smog.
 Thus the existing power plant has a disproportionate negative impact on local air quality.